Gradian-me/gradian-scm/DATABASE_SETUP.md

 # Database Setup and Configuration Guide

-This guide explains how to set up and configure the Gradian SCM system to use either mock data or PostgreSQL database.
+This guide explains how to set up and configure the Gradian App to use either mock data or PostgreSQL database.

 ## Overview